Andijan massacre

 The Uzbek government did however acknowledge that poor economic conditions in the region and popular resentment played a role in the uprising.
-Troops may possibly have fired indiscriminately to prevent another colour revolution, or acted legitimately to quell a prison break.
+Troops may possibly have fired indiscriminately to quell a prison break.

 It was claimed that calls from Western governments for an international investigation prompted a major shift in Uzbek foreign policy favouring closer relations with autocratic nations, although the Uzbek government is known to have close ties with the U.S. government, and the Bush administration had declared Uzbekistan to be vital to US security because it hired out a large military base to US military forces.
 The Uzbek government ordered the closing of the United States Karshi-Khanabad Air Base and improved ties with the People's Republic of China and the Russian Federation, who supported the government's response in Andijan.

 Trial of businessmen

 The protesters initially asked for the release of 23 local businessmen who were arrested on 23 June 2004 and charged with "extremism, fundamentalism and separatism".
 The police subsequently charged them with membership in Akromiya, an organization the government has designated and banned as terrorist.
 The businessmen denied the charge, saying they were arrested because of their growing support among the local populace.
 Some accounts suggest that the arrests occurred as part of a purge of allies of Andijan's long-time provincial governor, Kobiljon Obidov, who had been impeached and replaced with Saydullo Begaliyev, allegedly at the behest of President Islam Karimov.

-Melissa Hooper, a US lawyer in Tashkent who worked with the defense in the trial, said on 14 May, "This is more about [the businessmen] acquiring economic clout, and perhaps refusing to pay off the local authorities, than about any religious beliefs."
+Melissa Hooper, a US lawyer in Tashkent who worked with the defense in the trial, said on 14 May, "This is more about [the businessmen] acquiring economic clout, and perhaps refusing to pay off the local authorities, than about any religious beliefs".
 Andrei Grozin, head of the Central Asia and Kazakhstan Department of the Institute of CIS Countries, said in an interview conducted by Rossiiskaya gazeta that authorities used the trial to "take away the business of several entrepreneurs under a clearly trumped-up pretext".

 During the trials, protests in front of the courthouse were common.
 On 10 May another demonstration occurred involving at least 1,000 people.
 The protesters, mainly relatives of the defendants, videotaped the demonstration, which the police did not interrupt.
 Demonstrators lined the streets around the courthouse, with women on one side and men on the other.
 By 11 May over 4,000 demonstrators had gathered to hear the verdict.
 Prosecutors had asked for prison terms ranging from three to seven years for 20 of the accused, offering to free the remaining three.
 However, the government postponed the scheduled sentencing.
 The government arrested some of the protesters and relatives of the defendants late on 12 May.